 For further information please contact:

 Waterford Institute of Technology delighted to offer adults considering a return to education the chance to sample student life at the Institute.
-The Mature Student Taster Course is a two day event that will run at Easter in 2017 - final dates to be confirmed.

 This is free of charge and is open to anyone aged 22 or over who is interested in getting a taste of third level education.
 It is particularly aimed at people who have no experience of third level education, who may be unemployed, are early school leavers or have had previous family commitments and may be interested in returning to education or would just like to see what college is all about.
 No qualifications are necessary for the school and there is no cost.